ArchiveTeam/dupespotter/README.md

 5. `cp cache/HASHURL2* tests/TESTNAME/`
 6. `./run_tests.py`

    There should be no diffs listed for any of the tests.
+You need to check this visually.

 7. `git add dupespotter.py tests`
 8. `git commit`